Berkeley-MDes/tdf-fa24-TommyJing0/Week 11.md

 The editing process for the video was straightforward, thanks to my experience with DaVinci Resolve.
 With the AI-generated voice already prepared, assembling the video was smooth and efficient.
 I inserted the slides and screenshots into their corresponding time slots, ensuring a cohesive flow.
 The entire process took about 4 hours, and I added background music at the end, which provided a nice finishing touch.

 <img width="1512" alt="Screenshot 2024-11-16 at 9 28 57 AM" src="https://github.com/user-attachments/assets/9cd149f6-89d1-4d50-9416-89a237a3abca">

+## Speculations
+While working on the LLM and later the video using the AI-generated voice, I began to speculate whether AI could one day create an entire video based solely on a rubric or prompt.
+Imagine providing a set of instructions, and the AI automatically generates the narration, visuals, transitions, and even background music.
+This capability could transform how projects are presented, streamlining the process and making it more accessible.